-Welcome to Casari Ranch - a 532 acre Agriculture Peserve, only 1 mile from the Pacific Ocean on the northern Californian coast.
-Pitch a tent for on our magical wonderland graced with abundant wildlife and wild flowers integrated peacefully with our horses and sheep.
-Experience the numerous beaches, trails and villages or just rest and relax enjoying our Country farm, coastal style.
-Our campsites are quiet, and peaceful, away from road noise and yet only 2 miles from our Victorian town of Point Arena and the Point Arena Pier.
+Welcome to Casari Ranch - a 320 acre Agriculture Preserve, just blocks away from the Pacific Ocean on the northern Californian coast.
+Pitch a tent or bring your RV on our magical wonderland graced with abundant wildlife and wildflowers.
+Experience the numerous beaches, trails and villages or just rest and relax.
+Our campsites are quiet, and peaceful, away from road noise and yet less than 2 miles from the Victorian town of Point Arena and the Point Arena Pier.

-We have 7 spacious camp sites scattered in a large, flat meadow complete with the aromatics fragrance of the surrounding fir and pine forests.
+We have 6 spacious campsites scattered in a large, flat meadow complete with the aromatics fragrance of the surrounding fir and pine forests.
 Even though our sites are less than a mile from the ocean, the forest blocks the prevailing winds, making these sites protected and cozy.
-Each site includes a picnic table, fire pit, plenty of firewood, and a shared Porta potty.
-Plenty of room for large groups.
+Each site includes a picnic table, fire pit.
+There is plenty of room for large groups.

-Casari Ranch is a place to set it all down and enjoy the peace and quiet.You will have complete privacy (the main house is further down Curley Lane so we are nearby if needed however the camp site is away from all other dwellings) and you will be able to hear the ocean's song less than a mile from where you lay your head(s) to rest.
+Casari Ranch is a place to set it all down and enjoy the peace and quiet and you will be able to hear the ocean's song less than a mile from where you lay your head(s) to rest.

-Curley Lane runs through the ranch and offers a nice walk either inland down to Moat Creek or westward towards the coast and an easy walk to downtown Point Arena.
+You can walk down Curley Lane and head to the new Pelican Bluff Trail overlooking the ocean across the street, or take an easy walk to downtown Point Arena.
 Casari Ranch is the perfect place to get grounded, refresh and replenish while exploring the local magic.
 In fact, you may not want to leave the property at all!
-But if you venture out, you'll discover some of the best abalone diving spots on the California coast, point break surfing, kayaking, protected beach coves, and the redwood forests which are a very special place just near near our ranch - a day exploring them is well worth the trip!
+But if you venture out, you'll discover some of the best abalone diving, surfing, kayaking, and fishing spots on the California coast.
+And lets not forget protected beach coves, and the redwood forests which are a very special place just near our ranch - a day exploring them is well worth the trip!

 You'll also love the charm of our little Victorian beach town Point Arena.
-Point Arena has an organic grocery and deli, liquor store, pharmacy, movie theatre (that shows a different movie each week and is completely charming!), local galleries, our own Casari Mercantile, deli, bank, gas station, herb shop, several restaurants and a fabulous wine bar that often has live music, or you could venture a little further afield to nearby Mendocino, Fort Bragg or Gualala.
-Explore The Point Arena Lighthouse (which was recently made a national monument by President Obama), Mendocino Wine Tasting, Bowling Ball Beach, Garcia River Casino, and other attractions are only a stones throw away.
+Point Arena has an organic grocery and deli, liquor store, pharmacy, movie theatre (that shows a different movie each week and is completely charming!), local galleries, deli, bank, gas station, herb shop, several restaurants and a fabulous wine bar that often has live music, or you could venture a little further afield to nearby Mendocino, Fort Bragg or Gualala.
+Explore The Point Arena Lighthouse, which was recently made a national monument by President Obama is a MUST SEE TOUR.
+Plus enjoy Mendocino Wine Tasting, Bowling Ball Beach, Garcia River Casino, and other attractions only a stone's throw away.

 The wine country of Anderson Valley is within an hour of the ranch, if you like wine tasting, and also the Anderson Valley Brewery in Booneville for beer enthusiasts.
 The neighboring town of Gualala, just 15 minutes south on Hwy 1, boasts numerous, galleries, eateries, grocery stores, gas stations, kayak companies, etc. Mendocino, north of Point Arena is a destination location on the coastline and is well known for its art galleries, fine dining and shops along the ocean.
 Redwood forests are unique to our coastline and are a must do activity to visit.
 So there is a lot to do and see while you are here.